Stateware/Dav3i/doc/FrontEndArchitecture.md

 dynamic_markup.js is a front end script that includes functions to:
  * generate html to display a tab for each member of g_StatReferenceList, used to choose selected stat and display graphs based on selected stat and graph type
+ * generate html for graphing divs, the number and size of which are decided based on graph type and view
+ * hide the loading screen
+ * set mins, maxes, and default values for the settings inputs
+ * open and close settings
+ * rotate tab list as user scrolls through it
+ * switch between expanded view and compact view
+ * create alert popups for team and bug report

 ##2.1 : Client/Server Interface